 A shared benefit from both is the ease of connecting with those different than yourself.
 The low cost lifestyle of backpacking inherently involves trusting in others, both fellow travelers and those that would offer alms.
 I’ve met a lot of kind, bright people through the shared adversity of pushing yourself to your limits each day.
 City slickers, rural folk, veterans, hippies, students or retirees all find some common ground here and its a powerful confluence.

 Another aspect of traveling the U.S. interior I need to touch on is that of race and privilege.
-I know I have an advantage being white and male; not only was nearly everyone I met white, but I witnessed bigotry too often on this trip.
+I know I have an advantage being white and male; not only did nearly everyone share my skin color, but I witnessed bigotry too often on this trip.
 I had it confided to me by strangers who expected me to share their views or overheard wanton discussions in public, and the Confederate flag can be seen flying proudly in many places.
 It gives me pause when I think of the overall warm reception I had.
 If I looked differently, would I have been received the same?
 On a bicycle, there is a sense of vulnerability I felt on the open roads that led me to never confront this and keep my head down.
 Most minorities, especially backpackers, already know this reality and will keep their wits about them, but it’s worth me saying this on the record.

 Despite my reservations, there’s a chance I may again ride out into the sunset on my bicycle.
 I like the idea of going towards whatever goal, whichever direction I feel sans gasoline.
 There’s a veneer of practicality to it, as I can carry everything I need to code a website or take professional photos.
 And with my bicycle, as long as time or weather aren’t concerns, I’m getting there.
 A bicycle can drop off the road and find a stealthy spot to camp or I can petition for a free place to stay through the amazing Warmshowers community.
 That’s all very empowering.